c-edh/SignCrackerApp/README.md

 **Corey Edh**

 Why did I create this?
-I created this app to try out SwiftUI for my Artifical Inteligence class, this is my first SwiftUI app.
+I created this app to try out SwiftUI for my Artifical Intelligence class, this is my first SwiftUI app.
 The inspiration behind a baseball sign cracking app comes from Mark Rober and his [Sign Stealing app](https://www.youtube.com/watch?v=PmlRbfSavbI) however I written this with algorithm that guess the signs bases on how